MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/security-report-builder.md

 -   Do not use the global [&UserID] to secure private data.
 As a report parameter, this value can be specified in a report URL by using URL access syntax.
 Using this value in an expression in a shared dataset prevents the dataset from being cached.
 For more information, see [URL Access Parameter Reference](../../reporting-services/url-access-parameter-reference.md).

  After items are published to a report server, the report server administrator can help secure them by assigning role-based security or folder and item level security.
-For more information, see [Secure Reports and Resources](../../reporting-services/security/secure-reports-and-resources.md) in the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] documentation.
+For more information, see [Secure Reports and Resources](../../reporting-services/security/secure-reports-and-resources.md).

 ## See Also